nauticuff/FelipeCGreaterThanOrLessThan/README.md

 My name is Jacob and I peer reviewd Carlos's Greater than or less than I like how organized the code was.
-It made it easy to navigate through it
+It made it easy to navigate through it He used .ToUpper() and TryParse to make sure all of the inputs were valid